 How to get to the Croatian Islands

 Most Croatian islands are serviced by a major car ferry operator – Jadrolinija.
-Jadrolinija operates all car ferries connections to islands such as Hvar, Brac, Dugi Otok, Losinj or Korcula.
+Jadrolinija operates all car ferry connections to islands such as Hvar, Brac, Dugi Otok, Losinj or Korcula.
 There are several ferry hubs along the coast – Pula, Rijeka, Zadar, Split and Dubrovnik.
-Depending on which islands are on your itinerary you might also want to leave from ports such as Brestova, Stinica, Prizna or Drvenik.
+Depending on which islands are on your itinerary you might also want to leave from ports such as Valbiska to Merag, Brestova, Stinica, Prizna, or Drvenik.

 There are several smaller ferry operators servicing foot passenger ferry routes, such as Krilo Kapetan Luka and GV Line connecting Dalmatian islands with Split, Dubrovnik, and Kvarner archipelago with Zadar and Rijeka.